kbaggen/Cheapfathers-Bubble-Logger/README.md

 You might have to re-calculate you own polynomial based on your sound sensor and its calibration.
 Hence, make 2-3 brews and take hydrometer measuments over the time compared to SBM/L and update your polynomial.
 The same is likley needed if you change sound sensor.

+So to get SG working you need:
+* Calibtated sensor
+* 4ml water in s-sharped airlock
+* Airtight fermenter
+* Excact measument of brew size/liters as SBM/L is the backbone of SG calculation
+* Likely an update of polynomial based on you sensor/equipment

 ### Facebook group (if any questions)
 https://www.facebook.com/groups/2176394599141882/